We would like to thank the following people for supporting our chapter of the International Western Music Association:

 At the age of seven Lem got his first guitar, and he hasn't put it down since.
 Lem has a heart for country gospel music.
 As a dedicated Christian his desire is to serve the Lord through the ministry of gospel music and encourage others in their spiritual walk.
 Lem picked up the nickname "Ranger Lem" while working as a ranger in various national parks.
 For many years Lem was employed by the police department.
 He maintained a cowboy heart while enforcing the laws and protecting the public.
 His style has been described as a cross between the charm of Roy Rogers and the grit of John Wayne.
 In addition to Christian Country, Lem also does cowboy and country western concerts in auditoriums, resorts, fairs, rodeos, festivals, RV clubs, retirement homes, weddings and private parties.
 Contact Lem to arrange a concert for your special event.

 Oregon horseman Tom Swearingen is an award-winning cowboy poet who tells stories of the people and land of the American West through original poetry that is often inspired by his own experiences and observations from the saddle.
 With ranching and farming on both sides of his family tree, Tom’s love of the cultural tradition and art form of western and cowboy poetry began at an early age.
 Writing and performing poetry himself comes from a desire to continue the tradition, and his western lifestyle provides much inspiration.
 Tom brings his stories to life with rhythm and rhyme and a style that makes him a popular performer not only at cowboy gatherings and horse camps, but at libraries, historical centers, private functions, and wherever else you find folks who appreciate the cultural heritage of the West.
-Swearingen is a two-time winner of the National Finals Rodeo Cowboy Poetry Contest and 2019 International Western Music Association Male Poet of the Year.
+Swearingen is a two-time winner of the National Finals Rodeo Cowboy Poetry Contest and 2022 and 2019 International Western Music Association Male Poet of the Year.
 He has also been nominated for Male Poet of the Year by the Academy of Western Artists.
 Nearly thirty of Swearingen’s poems have been published in contemporary cowboy poetry anthologies and publications.
 His own book “Reflection” was named IWMA 2020 Cowboy Poetry Book of the Year.
 He has recorded three live concert CDs, each a finalist for IWMA Cowboy Poetry CD of the Year.
 His 2019 album “Language of the Land” reached #1 on Western Radio.
 Tom has been a headline and featured performer at major western music and cowboy poetry festivals throughout the West including Cochise, Monterey, Kamloops, Durango, Cimarron, Columbia River, Spirit of The West, Arizona, and the National Cowboy Poetry Gathering in Elko, NV.
 For more on Tom see oregoncowboypoet.com.

 Ed released his first CD in January 2009, entitled “Off The Wahl - Country Classics by